juangamella/ges/README.md

 ### Using a custom score: `ges.fit`

-While [Chickering (2002)](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf) chose the BIC score because of consistency, any score equivalent and locally decomposable function is adequate.
+While [Chickering (2002)](https://www.jmlr.org/papers/volume3/chickering02b/chickering02b.pdf) chose the BIC score, any score-equivalent and locally decomposable function is adequate.
 To run with another score of your choice, you can use

 ```python
 ges.fit(score_class, A0 = None, phases = ['forward', 'backward', 'turning'], debug = 0)